BrandonSpiteri/Black76-RestAPI/README.md

 A `requirements.txt` file has been added to this repository which installs the libraries required to run the application.

+Run the following command in your Python IDE console to install the required libraries

 ```
 pip install -r requirements.txt
 ```